kdrivas/vertex_mlops/README.md

 ```

 ## Project overview
 - The first step was to create a training pipeline in kubeflow.
 The pipeline creates a trained model and registers it to model registry.
 The figure below shows the steps of the kubeflow pipeline.
  <img src="docs/training_pipeline.png" >

 - The following diagram contains the app architecture
 <img src="docs/app_architecture.png" >

-- Regarding the CI/CD pipeline, it contains 4 steps
+- Regarding the CI/CD pipeline, it contains 4 steps:
-  * test_and_lint:
+  - **test_and_lint**:
-    * This step runs pytest and check the code styling using Black.
-The tests are in the tests folder and the .pre-commit file contains the format styler tool
+    - This step runs `pytest` and checks the code styling using `Black`.
+    - The tests are in the `tests` folder, and the `.pre-commit` file contains the format styling tool.
-  * build_and_push_package_docker:
+  - **build_and_push_package_docker**:
-    * This step uses the Dockerfile and pushes the container to Artifact registry, it contains the model functions.
-For more details, check the folder price_model
+    - This step uses the `Dockerfile` and pushes the container to Artifact Registry.
-  * build_and_push_endpoint_docker:
+    - It contains the model functions.
+    - For more details, check the folder `price_model`.
+  - **build_and_push_endpoint_docker**:
-    * It upload the container to Artifact registry, this container is used when the model is created in Model registry
+    - It uploads the container to Artifact Registry.
+    - This container is used when the model is created in Model Registry.
-  * deploy_cloud_function:
+  - **deploy_cloud_function**:
-    * It creates the cloud function that works as an intermediary between the Vertex Endpoint and the Gateway
+    - It creates the cloud function that acts as an intermediary between the Vertex Endpoint and the API Gateway.

 ## Endpoint